intrahealth/gofr/docs/user_guide/user_management.md

 The **user must change their password**, once they log in.

 ### Configure OTP

-The user must configure a one-time password generator on their mobile device using either the Free OTP or Google Authenticator application.
+The **user must configure a one-time password generator** on their **mobile device** using either the Free OTP or Google Authenticator application.

-Verify Email
+### Verify Email

-The user must verify their email account.
-An email will be sent to the user with a validation link that they must click.
+The **user must verify their email account**.
+An email will be sent to the user with a **validation link** that they must click.
 Once this workflow is successfully completed, the user will be allowed to log in.

-Update Profile
+### Update Profile

 The user must update profile information, such as name, address, email, and phone number.

-Setting required actions for one user
+### Setting required actions for one user
-Edit this sectionReport an issue

 You can set the actions that are required for any user.
-Procedure
+To set actions required for a user ->

 1. Click Users in the menu.
 2. Select a user from the list.
 3. Navigate to the Required User Actions list.